rednafi-archive/protomate/README.md

 # protomate
 This will perform the following tasks:

-* create a new project folder in your designated directory
+* Create a new project folder in your designated directory
-* navigate into the folder
+* Navigate into the folder
-* initialize a git repository
+* Initialize a git repository
-* create a remote repository
+* Create a remote repository
-* add remote to the local repository
+* Add remote to the local repository
-* add a readme file
+* Add a readme file
-* perform initial stage, commit, push
+* Perform initial stage, commit, push
-* open the project folder in vscode
+* Open the project folder in vscode

 ## Installation

-* clone the repository in your main project folder (where all of your project folders will reside)
+* Clone the repository in your main project folder (where all of your project folders will reside)

 ```
 git clone https://github.com/rednafi/protomate.git